phocks/phocks.github.io/_posts/2018-07-15-easy-as-sonic-pi.md

 end
 ```

-This example is just one of the standard examples.
+This is just one of the standard examples.
 It's the one that struck me as to how this tool could possibly used in a live performance.

 The synths play through different notes that loop at different intervals so they create a kind of non-repeating soundscape.

 Someone has also coded the [Super Mario Bros. theme](https://gist.github.com/xavriley/87ef7548039d1ee301bb) in it.

-Pretty fun!
+Pretty fun times ahead!